 Common Alcohol Detox Symptoms

 Alcohol addiction seriously affects the body and changes how the brain functions.
-When patients go through alcohol detox, the symptoms they feel are actually the body and brain reprogramming themselves to function normally in the absence of alcohol.
+When patients go through an alcohol addiction detox program, the symptoms they feel are actually the body and brain reprogramming themselves to function normally in the absence of alcohol.
 These changes are both positive and necessary but can be extremely uncomfortable.
 For those not seeking medically supervised detox, alcohol withdrawal can be deadly.

 Alcohol detox symptoms usually begin within the day of the last drink.
 How intense individual symptoms are is dependent upon multiple factors, such as: